-The Sports Gene is a fascinating look at how our genetics and environment impact our sporting ability or lack of it.
+This The Sports Gene summary looks at a fascinating book about how our genetics and environment impact our sporting ability or lack of it.

 Even if you’re not a sports fan it’s worth reading.
 You will learn a lot about our genetic code influences our lives, but also how your environment is a factor too.